princeton-nlp/DensePhrases/README.md

 #### IVFOPQ vs IVFSQ
 Currently, `train-query` uses the IVFOPQ index for query-side fine-tuning, and you should apply minor changes in the code to train with an IVFSQ index.
-For IVFOPQ, training takes 2 to 3 hours per epoch for large datasets (NQ, TQA, SQuAD), and 3 to 8 minutes for small datasets (WQ, TREC).
+For IVFOPQ, training takes 2 to 3 hours per epoch for large datasets (NQ, TriviaQA, SQuAD), and 3 to 8 minutes for small datasets (WQ, TREC).
 We recommend using IVFOPQ since it has similar or better performance than IVFSQ while being much faster than IVFSQ.
 With IVFSQ, the training time will be highly dependent on the File I/O speed, so using SSDs is recommended for IVFSQ.

 ### 4. Inference
 With any DensePhrases query encoders (e.g., `densephrases-multi-query-nq`) and a phrase index (e.g., `densephrases-multi_wiki-20181220`), you can test your queries as follows and the retrieval results will be saved as a json file with the `--save_pred` option: